takuma1102/cfcompare/README.md

   df,
   outcome = "y", treatment = "w", unit = "id", time = "t",
-  methods = c("DID", "SDID", "SC", "MC", "DIFP", "TROP"), se = "bootstrap"  # You can also choose jackknife or "none" for running this faster.
+  methods = c("DID", "SDID", "SC", "MC", "DIFP", "TROP"), se = "bootstrap",  # You can also choose jackknife or "none" for running this faster. anchor  = "pooled",  # faster method
+  # or "per-cell" (more accurate; in accordance with the original paper)
+  # or "auto" (choosing "per-cell" or "pooled" depending on the number of treated cells)
 )

 cmp$att                    # tidy ATT table, one row per method